 More Resources for Teachers:

 (I will add more links here as I find them…)

-The instructables beginners guide is a good place to start, as is Udemy’s free Learn the Basics Arduino Tutorial There are plenty of other “Getting started” videos available with another free video course offered at the Programming Electronics Academy.
+The instructables beginners guide is a good place to start, as is Udemy’s free Learn the Basics Arduino Tutorial.
+Actually instructables has been busy building a range of free beginners classes on subjects from the internet of things to 3D printing, etc. There are plenty of other “Getting started” videos available with another free video course offered at the Programming Electronics Academy.
 Many of these courses require some kind of registration, and given the nature of their business you can expect a fair amount of self promotion messages to be peppered throughout.
 And finally, don’t overlook the official Arduino example tutorials that come built into the IDE.
 There are some great learning examples in there like the Tone Pitch follower with tutorials by Massimo Banzi himself.

 There is also a long set of more detailed videos at Makecourse.com.
 Though it’s a bit dry, All About Circuits has a complete textbook online [see: Vol. I – Direct Current (DC) ] And if you really want to dig deep, several universities like Stanford, MIT & Berkeley have made full electronics courses available, though that goes well beyond the Arduino landscape.

 And don’t forget to search for the many other resources that people have posted individually on youtube!